The Best Laptops for Engineering Students: 2020 Engineers' Choices

 1. HP Envy 17t with 1TB SSD

-- Introduction: This model of the HP Envy 17 was released the second week of July, especially targeted for high-end consumer requirements like graphics-intensive engineering drawing courses.
+- Introduction: This model of the HP Envy 17 (click to check today's price) is especially targeted for high-end consumer requirements like graphics-intensive engineering drawing courses.
 It comes with a responsive touchscreen monitor and is coupled with a full HD display.
 Its 8th-Gen Intel i7 processor is coupled with 16 GB of RAM — which is a super sweet deal.

 - Graphics and display: The graphics card this laptop comes with is the NVIDIA 940MX, which is equipped with 4GB Maxwell graphics that provides smooth graphics, rendering truly HD quality.
 Also, bonus: the 4k display quality complements the subwoofer speakers that it has, making it a perfect dorm room companion for watching movies and playing other games during your free time.

 - Operating System: Windows 10 64-bit